RefresherTowel/docs/statement/scripting.md

 ```

 - `target_name`: `String`
 - `condition`: `Function` - stored unbound and later bound to the owner when built.
+The transition `data` payload is passed in as the first argument at runtime.
 - `data` *(optional)*: `Any`
 - `force` *(optional)*: `Bool`
 - **Returns:** `Struct.StatementStateTemplate`